Purchase-Money Mortgages: Defined And Explained

-If the seller has a mortgage on the property that won’t be paid off before the buyer takes possession, the buyer must assume the mortgage.
+If the seller has a mortgage on the property that has more favorable terms than are generally available for new mortgages at the time of the home’s purchase, the buyer may be able to assume the mortgage.
 This means the buyer takes over the loan where the seller left off, making the same payments at the same rates.

 Hard Money Loans

 Another option is a hard money loan, which is from private investors who focus on the property itself rather than the borrower’s qualifications.
 The only problem with hard money loans is they’re short-term and carry much higher interest rates.
 They are commonly used for commercial property transactions.

 A hard money loan can be a viable option if the buyer doesn’t have great credit but will fix it within the next couple of years, allowing them to qualify for traditional financing to pay off the hard money loan.